laxminarayana-alekha/stock-average-calculator/README.md

-# average-stock-price-calucaltor
+# Average-stock-price-calucaltor
-Simple webpage to calculate average stock price
+Webpage to calculate average stock price

 -- Features
 * Add more than 2 shares to calculate the average price.